-Solids are simply hard substances, and they are hard because of how their molecules are packed together.
-Examples include rock, chalk, sugar, a piece of wood, plastic, steel or nail.
+Solids are simply hard substances, and they are so because of how their molecules are packed together.
+Examples of solids include rocks, chalk, sugar, pieces of wood, plastic, steel, or a nail.
 They are all solids at room temperature.
-They can come in all sizes, shapes and forms.
+They can come in all sizes, shapes, and forms.

 What about ashes?
 Is that solid too?
 Yes, ashes are tiny solid particles that fall off when something burns— like wood ash in the fireplace.

-In the diagram below, see how similar the arrangement of molecules are in the piece of rock and wood ash.
+In the diagram below, see how similar the arrangement of molecules is in the piece of rock and wood ash.